krussll/etsysimplicity/_posts/2019-05-01-best-lawn-bowls-bags.md

 Style: classic style bag
 Weight: 2kg
-Quote: “Excellent quality and really good value.
+> "Excellent quality and really good value.
 Speedy delivery too.
 Would recommend without hesitation.”
+>
+> Amazon customer review
 Rating: Best styling

 The Staple model is aimed at the bowler who prefers the classic styles.
 This lightweight bag stays away from the newer luggage style we now see everywhere and stays with the traditional look.